 The rapid growth of the digitalised economy in recent years has prompted international debate about whether there is a need to change the way that taxing rights over business profits are allocated between countries under the existing international corporate tax framework.

-The concern for some countries is that the current tax framework does not properly capture the value to digitalised businesses of the participation of users, the provision of personal data or user--created content.
+The concern for some countries is that the current tax framework does not properly capture the value to digitalised businesses of the participation of users, the provision of personal data or user-created content.
 For countries with large numbers of users but few highly digitalised domestic businesses, there is an increasing prospect of tax revenues diminishing as foreign, highly digitalised businesses replace traditional business activities.

 Some other countries see the challenges as being broader than the value to highly digitalised businesses of user participation.